Explore the metropolitan city in the mountains and stay at some of the best hostels in Bogota while you do.

 Best Neighborhoods

-Here, there are plenty of hostels, and most tourist attractions and museums are within walking distance.
+Most tourists will sprawl throughout the historic district of La Candelaria, which includes the landmark Plaza Bolivar.
+There are plenty of hostels here, and most tourist attractions and museums are within walking distance.

 If you choose to base yourself here, be extra vigilant.
-Don't use your smartphone in public, a rule that goes for all of Bogota, but especially in La Candelaria.
+Don't use your smartphone in public, a rule that applies to all of Bogota, but especially in La Candelaria.

-There are other neighborhoods, too, but you will find there is plenty to do and see in one of these two areas — especially La Candelaria.
+There are other neighborhoods, too, but there is plenty to do and see in one of these areas, especially La Candelaria.

 Cost of Hostels

-With that being said, don’t anticipate hostels in Bogota to be as cheap as you would find in Thailand or other affordable travel destinations around the world.
+That said, don’t anticipate don'tls in Bogota being as cheap as those in Thailand or other affordable travel destinations around the world.

 See also: Cost of Travel in Colombia